-LEVELS OF SERVICE CURRENT PERFORMANCE WE WILL KNOW WE ARE (WE PROVIDE) MEETING THE LEVEL OF SERVICE IF: 95% compliance with Our water supply systems provide fire FW2 standards, for not protection to a level less than five randomly that is consistent selected fire hydrants with the national tested annually in urban standard. supplies.
-Of the 60 hydrants we tested, seven failed to achieve the minimum flow of 12.5l/s 15 hydrants for Richmond. with a residual pressure of 100 Kpa.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our water supply systems provide fire protection to a level that is consistent with the national standard.
+95% compliance with FW2 standards, for not less than five randomly selected fire hydrants tested annually in urban supplies.
+ACHIELED MALEUR ACHIELED 15 hydrants for Richmond.
+Target: 95% Of the 60 hydrants we tested, seven failed to achieve the minimum flow of 12.5l/s with a residual pressure of 100 Kpa.
 These were in Richmond (1), Māpua (2), Kaiteriteri (1) and Pōhara (3).
-Target: 95% In 2017/2018, we fully achieved our target with 95% compliance.
+In 2017/2018, we fully achieved our target with 95% compliance.
 The hydrants that have failed the tests are due to their level in relation to the reservoirs.
 There are only nine hydrants in Pōhara and only four are far enough below the reservoir to meet the FW2 standard.
-Planned service Our water supply interruptions do not systems are built, operated and exceed eight hours as maintained so that required under section failures can be 69S (3) of the Health Act managed and 1956.
-Lower Queen Street (5 July 2018) was responded to planned for 10 hours and took 10 hours. quickly.
-Bateup Road (29 August 2018) was As measured through planned for 6 hours, but took 8.5 hours the maintenance contract reporting. due to services in the way.
-Of the 28 planned water shutdowns in 2018/2019, 26 were completed within the targeted 8 Target: <8 hours hours.
+Our water supply systems are built, operated and maintained so that failures can be managed and responded to quickly.
+Planned service interruptions do not exceed eight hours as required under section 69S (3) of the Health Act 1956.
+As measured through the maintenance contract reporting.
+Target: <8 hours Lower Queen Street (5 July 2018) was planned for 10 hours and took 10 hours.
+Bateup Road (29 August 2018) was planned for 6 hours, but took 8.5 hours due to services in the way.
+Of the 28 planned water shutdowns in 2018/2019, 26 were completed within the targeted 8 hours.
 This is the first year we are measuring this target.
-Our water supply Percentage of customers activities are (who receive a service) managed at a level are satisfied with the that the community water supply. is satisfied with.
-This year, 80% of customers reported they Measured through the were very or fairly satisfied and 18% were annual residents' survey. not very satisfied.
-This compares with 86% of customers Target: ≥80% feeling very or fairly satisfied with